Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 11 action = "finish during drain" if remaining_seconds <= finish_budget_seconds else "retry on stable pool"

-12 print(f"{request:23} remaining={remaining_seconds:3}s -> {action}")1order-status remaining= 12s -> finish during drain
+12 print(f"{request:23} remaining={remaining_seconds:3}s -> {action}")1health-check remaining= 12s -> finish during drain

-2refund-summary remaining= 84s -> finish during drain
+2rollback-summary remaining= 84s -> finish during drain

-3bulk-claims-reasoning remaining=170s -> retry on stable poolA common (and expensive) mistake is scaling down too aggressively.
+3long-incident-analysis remaining=170s -> retry on stable poolA common (and expensive) mistake is scaling down too aggressively.
 If you terminate a GPU node because traffic dipped for 30 seconds, you'll pay the cold start penalty again when traffic returns a minute later.
-This "thrashing" can actually increase costs while degrading user experience.
+This "thrashing" can increase costs while degrading user experience.

 When deciding how to deploy GPU inference, teams face a build-vs-buy decision: